 6. Take your team’s strengths into account

 It’s hard to be creative on demand.
-While that’s part of the PR schtick, it doesn’t mean you have to accept it as an inevitable part of all aspects of business.
+While that’s part of the PR schtick, it doesn’t mean you have to accept it as an inevitable part of all aspects of a business.

 When it comes to brainstorming, in particular, it’s worth investing some effort into planning your sessions around your team’s strengths.
 For example, look for the most creative time of day for your team to meet.
 If you’re looking for an average, that’s probably between 9-11 a.m.